ritza-co/learn-python-the-right-way/manuscript/chapter-17.md

 We'll demonstrate these two new features by counting the frames --- the iterations of the game loop --- and keeping some timing information.
 On each frame, we'll display the frame count, and the frame rate.
 We will only update the frame rate after every 500 frames, when we'll look at the timing interval and can do the calculations.

+First download an image of a beach ball.
+You can find one at https://learnpythontherightway.com/_downloads/ball.png.
+Upload it to your repl by using the "Upload file" menu.
+Now you can run the following code.

 ```python
 import pygame
 import time